yiqu/countit/README.md

 # Countit

 Text analyzer.
-Live demo: https://yiqu.github.io/countit/?stopWords=true
+Live demo: https://yiqu.github.io/countit/?ignoreStopWords=true

-Set query param `stopWords=` of URL to `false` to keep stop words.
+Set query param `ignoreStopWords=` to `false` to keep stop words when analyzing.
+When no query param is supplied, it will be set to true on default.

 ## Fork and Run